Star 历史趋势

 Getting Started

-1. Log in and start the daemon
+1. Set up and start the daemon

 2. Verify your runtime